Nuclear options are years away, while solar, wind, storage and geothermal are clean, cost-effective options ready now

 Nuclear power is being touted as a solution to meeting electricity demand spurred by the growth of artificial intelligence and data centers.

-Plans to build small modular reactors (SMRs) may bear fruit after 2030 but will be useful in meeting current demand growth.
+Plans to build small modular reactors (SMRs) may bear fruit after 2030 but will not be useful in meeting current demand growth.

 Announcements of new SMR plans have one thing in common: They’ve been very short on details.